ralozano/cleaning-data/README.md

 # Coursera project

 ->THIS TEXT IS IN THE CENTER!<-
--> This is my submission to the Coursera project of Getting and Cleaning Data <-

 There is only one R script and it is very straightforward Extract, Transform and Load (an ETL classic process).